vitali-karmanov/tradier-dotnet-client/README.md

 #### Get Quotes
 Get a list of symbols using a keyword lookup on the symbols description.
 Results are in descending order by average volume of the security.
 This can be used for simple search functions.

-You can call GetQuotes passing a comma-separated string with the symbols:
+You can call GetQuotes passing a comma-separated `string` with the symbols:
 ```csharp
 Quotes quotes = await client.MarketData.GetQuotes("AAPL, NFLX");
 ```
-Or you can call GetQuotes passing a List of strings with the symbols:
+Or you can call GetQuotes passing a `List<string>` with the symbols:
 ```csharp
 List<string> symbols = new List<string>();
 symbols.Add("AAPL");